AndreaIan/ROA-invariant-robust/Release_v01_1/READme.txt

 developed in the paper "Robust estimations of the region of attraction using invariant sets", accepted to the Journal of The Franklin Institute.
 The pre-print of the paper is in the folder under the name "ROA_Invariant_prePrint".

-The only change compared to the Release v1_0 is the addition of the pre-printed paper after its acceptance (in February 2019).
+The only change with respect to the Release v1_0 is the addition of the pre-printed paper after its acceptance (in February 2019).

 Files structure:
 There are 2 Main files.
 Specifically: